 There are a few places in the world where you can see active volcanos spewing out lava, with (relative) safety.
 Please always research the safety ratings of any volcano before you travel to it, and again on the day that you are intending to summit it.

 One of the most well known and accessible hikes, here you will climb the mountain opposite Volcan de Fuego and watch the eruptions throughout the night from a safe distance.
+These eruptions are massive, spurting high into the sky, and are fantastic to watch!

 Whilst not a volcano, this fiery gas crater - affectionately known as "The Gates of Hell" deserves an honourable mention on this page